EUCYS 2020 Salamanca becomes EUCYS 2021 Salamanca

 These include all-expenses-paid trips to the London International Youth Science Forum (LIYSF) and the Stockholm International Youth Science Seminar (SIYSS).
 The prize to Stockholm also includes tickets to the Nobel Prize Ceremony.

 Special Donated Prizes

 EIROFORUM Prizes: Visits to the biggest and most important research laboratories in Europe.

-Joint Research Centre (JRC) Prize: participants in 3 successful projects will spend a week at the JRC site at Ispra in Italy.
+Joint Research Centre (JRC) Prize: participants in 3 successful projects will spend two days at the JRC site at Ispra in Italy.